Your Roon database contains your edits, playlists, favorites, play history, login information, and settings.

 - After your new Roon Server is running, launch Roon on your Mac, Windows PC, iPad, or Android Tablet

-- We don't recommend using smaller Android tablets or phones for this process
+We don't recommend using smaller Android tablets, iPhones or Android phones for this process.

-- Since this is your first time launching your new server, you will be asked to log-in.
-Instead of logging in, click "Restore A Backup" in the lower-left hand corner
+- Since this is your first time launching your new Roon Server, you will be asked to log-in.
+Instead of logging in, click "Restore A Backup" in the lower-left hand corner.
+You will be prompted to log in after selecting "Restore a Backup".

 - Use Roon's file browser to locate the `RoonBackups` folder you created in Step 1